jsweb/packs/README.md

 }
 ```

-If no version was defined, latest version is default at Unpkg CDN.
+If no version was defined, the latest version is the default at Unpkg CDN.

 ### Gist and Gitlab Snippets

-For these codes/snippets repositories, **@jsweb/packs** simply fetch raw files as is.
+For code snippets repositories, **@jsweb/packs** simply fetch raw files as is.

 The codes must to be public available.

-Gist needs `user/hash` to identify and get the code.
+Gists need `user/hash` to identify and get the code.
 Gitlab Snippets just need an `id`.

 ### Web / Anything

-**@jsweb/packs** can fetch any public file online.
+**@jsweb/packs** can fetch any online public file.
 Just map it into `web` section, like this:

 ```json
 {